peussen/wp-tripolis/README.txt

 You can override all templating done by creating a directory wp-tripolis in your theme directory and place all files there.
 To give you a head start you can copy the templates from the templates directory.

-= How can I alter fields in the form? =
-There are a couple of filters you can use to manipulate the fields of the form.
+= How can I alter fields in the subscribe form? = There are a couple of filters you can use to manipulate the fields of the form.
 All filters will pass 2 parameters, the value and a field definition.